Ada-Developers-Academy/daily-curriculum/week10/weekly_overview.md

-# Week 11
+# week 10

-In week 11 we will be learning to consume and create a server-side web API.
+In week 10 we will be learning more about rspec.
+Also a small project to consume and create a server-side web API.
 This week will include a project where the students will create a RESTful web API from a public or private data source.

 ## Goals
+- Learn rspec
 - Identify when to use an external web API
 - Create a web API
 - Build data in JSON or XML format